 Black pepper is commonly known as the king of spices and the Black gold in Kerala.
 Kerala is also one of the largest producers of Black pepper amounting to over 50% of the country’s production.
 Second in place is Karnataka, Followed by assam , Tamil Nadu and meghalaya.
 Black pepper originated in the western ghats of india and is grown in tropical and semi tropical regions.
 Scientifically called the piper nigrum, Black pepper falls in the piperaciea family.

 Black pepper requires moist soil but not water logged soil.
 The plant, being a climber, requires some sort of support.
 In kerala, the most common support used is Coconut, Arecanut and Jackfruit trees.
 In recent times, people have opted for concrete posts and coco peat filled mesh wire setups with great success.
 While black peppers can be grown at a distance of 3- 4 meters apart, trees like coconut cannot be placed so close.
 An alternative to this is concrete posts or mesh wire filled with coco peat and compost.

-black pepper farming in kerala
+black pepper farming in Kerala

-Growing Black pepper plant at home
+Growing Black pepper plants at home

-Where is black pepper cultivated India?
+Where is black pepper cultivated in India?

-Black pepper growing areas in india
+Black pepper growing areas in India

 black pepper farming business plan